nickcorin/longtube/README.md

 **Gecko Browsers (Firefox/Zen):**

-1. Navigate to `about:debugging#/runtime/this-firefox`.
+1. Navigate to `about:addons`.
-2. Click "Load Temporary Add-on".
+2. Click the gear icon and select "Install Add-on From File".
-3. Select the `firefox.zip` file.
+3. Select the `firefox.xpi` file.

-> [!NOTE]
-> Firefox temporary add-ons are removed when the browser closes.
-This is a Mozilla limitation for unsigned extensions.

 ## 🤝 Contributing